Genez-io/genezio-documentation/docs/frameworks/vue.md

 </details>

-## Create the Genezio Configuration File
+## Create the DeployApps Configuration File

 Now, create a `genezio.yaml` file in the root directory of your project.

-This file will contain the configuration needed to deploy your backend using Genezio.
+This file will contain the configuration needed to deploy your backend using DeployApps.
 Here is an example configuration.

 :::info
 1. This example configuration works if **genezio.yaml** is in the same directory as your main application file.